jamesETF/EthicalFrenchie_Final/_puppies/04-Aubrey.md

 ---
-title: Axel
+title: Aubrey
-description: A Brindle French Bulldog puppy with a one of a kind pink lip.
+description: A Blue French Bulldog puppy with a one of a kind pink lip.
 Me and my siblings live in a place called Manhattan.
 That is in New York City
 subtitle: Yo!
-Everyone calls me Axel.
+Everyone calls me Aubrey.
 I am the coolest pup on the block.
 Trust me; I ought to know, I run this block.
 width: xsmall
-image: /Axel/Axel.jpg
+image: /Aubrey/Aubrey.jpg
-topics: [Our Puppies, Black Brindle French Bulldog]
+topics: [Our Puppies, Blue French Bulldog]
 navbar:
   sticky: true
   transparent: true